How to Cancel a Life Insurance Policy

 Life Insurance Policy Cancellation Rules

 Canceling term life insurance is straightforward.
-You simply inform your insurer and stop your payments.
+You inform your insurer and stop your payments.
 You can cancel at any point during your contract.

 How to Cancel a Term Life Insurance Policy

 Canceling a term life insurance policy is straightforward.
-You have three options:
+It usually doesn't involve penalties or fees.

 1. Stop paying premiums